Zephni/WR-Admin-installer-Laravel-8/README.md

 #### 7: OPTIONAL - Will live have /public in a different location?

-If you plan to have the public folder in a different location like "/../public_html" Go to /App/Providers/AppServiceProvider.php and add this to register()
+If you plan to have the public folder in a different location like '/../public_html' we can set up our dev environment with the same structure.
+They can both be different if need be and either have different sets of files on each (the ones below), or set up conditions to check the .env APP_ENV setting to switch on the fly, but it can simplify things to just keep it all the same structure.

+Go to /App/Providers/AppServiceProvider.php and add this to register()

     // set the public path to this directory